Garrincha: Club career

 Garrincha continued to play brilliantly, but Brazil had other talented players in his position, notably Julinho and together with a new European style of play centered on teamwork, he was not named in the squad for the 1954 World Cup.
 He helped Botafogo win the Campeonato Carioca in 1957 by scoring 20 goals in 26 games finishing second in the league scoring charts and this convinced the national team selectors to name him to the 1958 World Cup squad.

 After the 1962 World Cup, Garrincha returned to Rio and carried Botafogo to victory in the 1962 Campeonato Carioca final against Flamengo.
 Garrincha played for Botafogo for 12 years, the bulk of his professional career.
 He won the Campeonato Carioca three times with them, scored 232 goals in 581 matches, and became a symbol of the history of the club.

 In 1966, with his career declining, he was sold to Corinthians.
 Two years later, he signed for Colombian team Atlético Junior.
-The same year he went back to Brazil and joined Flamengo, where he would stay until 1969.
+The same year, he went back to Brazil and joined Flamengo, where he would stay until 1969.
 In 1971, there were rumours that Garrincha, 38, would join French club Red Star, but he never signed and stayed in Brazil.

 An entertainer renowned for his dribbling skills in taking on opposing players, Garrincha inspiring the first bullfighting chants of olé to be used at football grounds; during a 1958 club game for Botafogo he gave a footballing lesson to River Plate defender Vairo, constantly teasing, feinting and going past him to ole's from the crowd, and when he "forgot" the ball and sprinted away with Vairo running after him the chants of olés changed to laughter.
 Garrincha's professional career as a footballer lasted until 1972, when he played for Olaria, but he played occasional exhibition matches until 1982.

 Garrincha was subject to numerous transfer attempts by rich European clubs like Juventus of Turin, Italy who tried to sign him in 1954.
 Real Madrid of Spain tried to sign him in 1959 after some stunning performances by him on a tour of Europe.
 Inter Milan, AC Milan and Juventus of Italy considered jointly signing him in 1963 (he would have to spend a season with each); a deal that would have been unique in football.

 International career

-Garrincha played 50 international matches for Brazil between 1955 and 1966, and was a starter for the national team in the 1958, 1962 and 1966 World Cups.
-Brazil lost only one match with him on the pitch, against Hungary at the 1966 World Cup.
-This was the last time Garrincha played in National team.
-Pelé did not play the game against Hungary, and thus Brazil never lost when Garrincha and Pelé were in the same lineup.
+Garrincha played 50 international matches for Brazil between 1955 and 1966, appearing in three World Cups (1958, 1962, and 1966).
+Brazil lost only one match with him on the pitch—against Hungary in 1966, which was also his final appearance for the national team.

 His first cap was against Chile in Rio de Janeiro in 1955.
 He played two matches at the Copa América of 1957 and four in the 1959 edition, Brazil finished runners up in both editions.